murraycu/graph/README.md

 The Boost Graph Library is located in `libs/graph/`.

-To _build_ the headers the headers (as boost is mostly a headers-based library, hence no need to build) with:
+Boost Graph Library is mostly made of headers but also contains some compiled components.
+Here are the build commands:

-    ./bootstrap.sh
+    ./bootstrap.sh            <- compile b2
-    ./b2 headers
+    ./b2 headers              <- just installs headers
+    ./b2                      <- build compiled components

 **Note:** The Boost Graph Library cannot currently be built outside of Boost itself.